bpaauwe/WeatherFlow/README.md

 6. This should find your Air/Sky sensors and add them to the ISY with all the sensor values.

 ### Node Settings
-The settings for this node are
+The settings for this node are:

-#### Node Server Connected
-   * Status of nodeserver process, this should be monitored by a program if you want to know the status
-   * There is a known issue in Polyglot that upon startup, this is not always properly set.
-#### Version Major
-   * The major version of this nodeserver
-#### Version Minor
-   * The minor version of this nodeserver
-#### Hubs
-   * The number of hubs currently managed
-#### Debug Mode
-   * The debug printing mode
 #### Short Poll
-   * This is how often it will Poll the Hub to get the current activity
+   * This is how often it will update the last update time for each node.
 #### Long Poll
    * Not currently used
+#### Elevation
+   * The height of the Air sensor above sea level, in meters.
+#### Units
+   * Display data in either 'metric' or 'imperial' units.

 ## Requirements